 Recent theater credits include Neil LaBute's In a Dark Dark House with Knife Edge Productions at ART/NY, Arthur Miller’s After The Fall at NYU/Tisch Grad Acting, off-Broadway productions of Owned, a world premier play by Julian Sheppard, and Tape, by Stephen Belber, both of which played to wide audience- and critical acclaim, and a double bill of plays by Shaw and De Musset at the Franklin Stage Company.

-Upcoming projects include the West Coast premiere of Kevin Puts' Elizabeth Cree, and a reprise of the NY City Opera production of Angels in America at the Landestheater Salzburg.
+Upcoming projects include a reprise of the NY City Opera production of Angels in America at the Landestheater Salzburg.